-Remember giggling and blushing throughout your health classes as your teacher explained the menstrual cycle?
+You may remember giggling and blushing throughout your health classes as your teacher explained the menstrual cycle.
 Well, for many of us that class took place a long time ago.
 As adults we need to brush up on the basic information we were given as teens.

 On average, the normal menstrual cycle is one in which a woman menstruates every 28 days, with ovulation occurring approximately 2 weeks after the onset of a woman's last period and 2 weeks prior to the onset of the next.
 However, normal is a relative term.
 Menstruation occurring every 25-36 days is still considered within the normal range.

 There are several factors that can cause an irregular cycle, including younger age, stress, illness, or use of hormonal birth control methods.